django-recaptcha/django-recaptcha/README.rst

 Local Development and Functional Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Google provides test keys which are set as the default for ``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY``.
+If ``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY`` are not set, django-recaptcha will use `Google's test keys <https://developers.google.com/recaptcha/docs/faq>`_ instead.
 These cannot be used in production since they always validate to true and a warning will be shown on the reCAPTCHA.
+Google's test keys only work for reCAPTCHA version 2.

 To bypass the security check that prevents the test keys from being used unknowingly add ``SILENCED_SYSTEM_CHECKS = [..., 'captcha.recaptcha_test_key_error', ...]`` to your settings, here is an example: